victorvang45/homelab/active-directory/README.md

   in the right group

 ## What I Learned

+- A domain controller requires a static IP so client machines and DNS always know where to find it — a changing IP breaks domain connectivity entirely

 - DHCP and Active Directory work together — the DC hands out IP addresses to client machines while simultaneously managing their user accounts and